 How to test your Vitamin D levels at home

-I recommend testing 4x every year minimum.
-After few months of supplementing RE-TEST.
+I recommend testing 4x every year at a minimum.
+After few months of supplementing, it’s time to RE-TEST.

 Buy 3-4 tests online tests from these locations

 Vitamin D Council-> Get It Here